govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 #### Elastic Search

 We also left `elasticsearch.enabled:` set to `false`.
 Elastic requires its own cluster, which would have increased our initial hosting costs considerably.
-We may add this feature (which allows users to perform full-text searches on their timelines) at some point.
+We may add this feature (which allows users to perform full-text searches on their own timelines) at some point.

 Now, let's walk through the specifics of how we configured Mastodon to deploy with the various services (AWS SES, Cloud Storage, and Cloud SQL) that we prepared earlier.